-A: The intermediate size expanded access IND must be submitted to the FDA no later than the date of the submission of the application.
+A: For the Phase 3 clinical trial IND, that IND needs to be in place or awarded by the FDA by the time of the award.
+The trial does not need to be active or recruiting at the time of the application.
+For the expanded access IND, you must submit the intermediate size EA to the FDA no later than the date of the submission of the application.
 FDA allocates 30 days to review and approve these protocols so we do anticipate that the EA IND will be active by the time of award.
+To that question specifically, the Phase 3 trial does not need to be recruiting at the time of application.